DSCKabarak/Github-Training/README.md

 This is important because Git will use this information when you work on a project.

 ## Questions
-If you have any questions regarding setup or on any of the learning modules, I would recommend visiting the [GitHub Education Community](https://education.github.community/c/teachers/advisors) for assistance.
+If you have any questions regarding setup or on any of the learning modules, I would recommend visiting our discord server [DSC KABARAK DISCORD SERVER](https://discord.gg/ZFhzBbcR46) for assistance.

 <hr>

 ## To begin
+Fork this repository into your personal Github Account.
+The fork button is at the Top Right of this Repository.
+(A fork is a copy of a repository.
+Forking allows you to freely experiment with the changes without affecting the original project.
+You can read more about forking here [Fork A repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,without%20affecting%20the%20original%20project.))

 You will notice at the top of the page there are directories for each learning module.
 To begin, please click on Module 1 to start.